gauravfodekar/NodeJSNotes/README.md

 By using these modules, you can store and manage user sessions on the server, as well as handle cookies that are used to maintain session data or user-specific information on the client side.
 Together, `express-session` and `cookie-parser` help you implement user authentication and authorization mechanisms while handling sessions and cookies in an Express.js application.

-40 #what is the difference between session - cookies and JW wave token authorization?
+40. # what is the difference between session - cookies and JW wave token authorization?
 Session-Cookies and JWT (JSON Web Token) authorization are two distinct approaches to managing user authentication and maintaining user state in web applications.
 Here's a comparison of these two approaches:

 **Session-Cookies:**